Shivpal Yadav again skips meeting of Samajwadi Party allies | Politics

 Shivpal Yadav again skips meeting of Samajwadi Party allies

-Pragatisheel Samajwadi Party-Lohia PSPL head Shivpal Yadav on Tuesday skipped a meeting here between Samajwadi Party chief Akhilesh Yadav and SP allies, triggering speculation that he is upset with his nephew.
-On Tuesday, leaders of Samajwadi Party SP allies, including SBSP leader Om Prakash Rajbhar, RLD leader Rajpal Balyan and Apna Dal K leader Pallavi Patel, attended the meeting with Akhilesh Yadav.
+On Tuesday, leaders of Samajwadi Party SP allies, including SBSP leader Om Prakash Rajbhar, RLD leader Rajpal Balyan and Apna Dal K leader Pallavi Patels husband and party office bearer Pankaj Niranjan, attended the meeting with Akhilesh Yadav.

 - Country: